Reviews You Can Rely On

 The Dura Heat Tank Top provides a low-cost heating solution for a variety of outdoor activities.
 It easily connects to a standard 20 lb.
 LP (propane) cylinder and is virtually ready to use directly from the box.
 Dual burners provide up to 30,000 BTUs of warm, luminous infrared heat.
 The burners are individually adjustable to spread the warmth in multiple directions, and you can rotate the individual swivel heads if you want to change the direction of the heat.
 The max temperature, measured directly at the swivel head, was around 840° F when the outside temperature measured 25° F. You can continue to feel the heat up to a 6 ft. radius, depending on the temperature outside and if there was any wind.
 It has a CSA-certified safety function that shuts the heater off if tipped over.

 One thing to take into consideration is the height of these tank-mounted models.
 Standing at 29 inches tall when mounted to the tank, they heat the area around you well when you are sitting or kneeling.
 Since the heat source is lower, they don't work as well when you are standing around them.
 Its low stature could also be a hazard for curious young children or pets.
 We also can't say this is an attractive option visually, which might be an important consideration for some folks.
 If you are on a budget or just need to be frugal with space, we are very impressed with the Dura Heat Tank Heater for its low price and respectable performance.
+If you're more interested in an electric model, the Dr. Infrared 1500W can be purchased in a similar price range, but it requires a mount or a tripod.

 The adjustable swivel heads of the Dura Heat make it easy to adjust the heat distribution for two people.